-In some instances, federal and most state laws authorize providers to charge a reimbursement fee for responding to law enforcement demands for records or to recoup reasonable expenses in complying with a wiretap order or pen register or trap and trace order.
-In the majority of instances, however, we do not seek reimbursement for responding to law enforcement requests.
+In some instances, federal law and most states' laws authorize providers to charge a reimbursement fee for responding to law enforcement demands for records or to recoup reasonable expenses incurred in complying with a wiretap order or pen register or trap and trace order.
+In most instances, however, we do not seek reimbursement for responding to law enforcement demands.
 We do not charge for responding to emergency requests and do not charge for responding to most subpoenas.
 When we do charge a reimbursement fee, our fees are permitted by law or court order and seek to recoup only some of our costs.

-Does Verizon also receive requests for data in civil cases?
+Does Verizon also receive demands for data in civil cases?

 Yes, we do.
-Requests in civil cases comprise a small percentage of the total requests we receive.
-This Transparency Report focuses on requests from law enforcement.
+Demands in civil cases comprise a small percentage of the total requests we receive.
+This Transparency Report focuses on demands from law enforcement.